st33ze/pythonIntroToCS/README.md

 ---

-This repository contains TODO programming tasks, given in every chapter of the book.
-The purpose of the repository is to practice Python programming language, with git version control, markdown syntax etc.
+This repository contains chosen TODO programming tasks, given in  the book "Python Programming - Introduction to Computer Science" by John Zelle.
+Purpose of the repository is to practice Python programming language, with git version control, markdown syntax etc.

-#### CHAPTER 2
-  * plik
-  * plik
-  * plik